AdobeDocs/campaign-classic.en/help/integrations/using/gs-aa.md

 ## Configuration and usage {#adobe-analytics-connector-usage}

+To enable this integration, you must create your Adobe technical account as detailed in [this page](oauth-technical-account.md).

 Learn how to work with Adobe Campaign and Adobe Analytics in [Adobe Campaign v8 documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/ac-aa){target="_blank"}.